 This course is aimed at health and social care practitioners who wish to develop the competencies of advanced practice and to facilitate change in patient and service outcomes.
 It uses a work-based learning approach to develop the higher level skills that will lead to advanced practitioner status and enhance your career prospects.

-This inter-professional course places work at the centre of learning.
-You'll have access to expertise and skills from a wide range of professionals including nonmedical consultants, advanced practitioners, medical practitioners and guest lecturers at the cutting-edge of health and social care.
+This multi-professional course places work at the centre of learning.
+You'll have access to expertise and skills from a wide range of professionals including non-medical consultants, advanced practitioners, medical practitioners and guest lecturers at the cutting-edge of health and social care.
 You can also draw on the expertise of professorial and research staff across the University.
 This course has received recognition from the Faculty of Intensive Care Medicine (FICM) as Advanced Critical Care Practitioner trainees can meet the requirements of the FICM curriculum.

 The full course runs part-time over two years giving you the chance to exit with the following awards: